Quick Answer

 In a hurry?
 TL;DR

-- 1Coruscate means to sparkle or flash with brilliant, dynamic light.
+- 1Coruscate means to sparkle or flash intensely with brilliant, active light.

 Why It Matters